User-4574/PyFoundry/README.md

 import paramiko
 quit()
 '''
-5)Transplanting: To transplant Python to the target system it is easier to start outside of the container you will need to use tar, like so:
+5)To transplant Python to the target system it is easier to start outside of the container you will need to use tar, like so:
 '''
 cd centos6.8/python_virtualenvs
 tar cvzf test_pythonenv.tar.gz test/